 If you’re experiencing prolonged physiological symptoms of anxiety such as heart palpitations, sweating, spacing out, skin problems, shortness of breath, and sweaty palms, you need to get help, as it could be an indication of an anxiety disorder, which should be diagnosed and treated by a qualified psychotherapist.

 I believe that being nervous can actually be good thing because it’s a sign that we are growing and expanding.
-It’s proof that we are brave and courageous enough to put ourselves out there, because we know that, at the end of the day, our basic worth does not hinge on validation from others.
-Instead, we know that it comes from a place of unconditional love and an undying passion to live life to the fullest.
+It’s proof that we are brave and courageous enough to put ourselves out there and make big strides.
+We become more powerful when we find our own ways to manage nervousness.

 All my best on your journey,